 - Relay importance: Take a look at the newspaper covers for iconic or infamous events, think natural disasters or presidential elections.
 It’s not the headline that captures your attention, but usually the huge image that tells you immediately “look here, this is important.”
 Sure, the tactic sells copies for publishers, but it is also extremely effective as a tool for brand awareness in content marketing.

 - Convey intimacy: Half the world is familiar with “Harold,” that bearded, smiling goon of stock photo ignominy.
-Is there anything worse than a stock model gazing unnervingly and unrelentingly at people from the page?
+No, we’ll resist the temptation.
+No Harold meme today.
+But is there anything worse than a stock model gazing unnervingly and unrelentingly at people from the page?
 Unlikely.
 OK, not all stock photos are that bad, but the stiff and contrived feel of most turns off many visitors.
 Imagine trying to use one on social media.
 There’s no way a cocktail bar would rather settle for a stock photo of coworkers having drinks than photograph an original recipe from inside a booth.
 Dim the lights and you’ve created an intimate atmosphere that your Instagram audience can buy into, and which cannot be replicated by many commercial options.

 - Lend credibility: Original photos are a no-brainer if a small business really wants to tell an online audience and clientele about itself, its mission, its product and its story.
 While businesses, like a law firm, health care clinic or auto shop, may certainly be able to find ample stock options, none could probably approach the effect an original photo will have in helping customers understand the company as experts, local or reputable.